 At Yellowdig, we are committed to providing a safe, supportive, and productive learning environment for everyone.
 We encourage our learners to question, debate, and grapple with difficult issues in ways that respect the dignity of all Community members and accord with institutional guidelines.
 Your institution and instructor ultimately determine what constitutes acceptable conduct and punishable conduct in your Yellowdig Community.

 In addition to your institution's rules, we also have a minimal code of conduct that we expect our users to follow.
-While violations of our code of conduct are extremely rare in Yellowdig, Community members should know exactly what is expected of them.
+While violations of our code of conduct are very rare in Yellowdig, Community members should know exactly what is expected of them.
 To that end, we ask each of our learners to abide by the following guidelines for interaction:

 The vast majority of problems can be avoided simply by using common sense, considering the perspectives of others, and maintaining a calm disposition.
-When all Community members are interacting in good faith, even emotionally wrought debates can ultimately enrich and unite Communities.
+When all Community members are interacting in good faith, even emotionally charged debates can ultimately enrich and unite Communities.
 Keep a cool head, respect one another, and enjoy the back-and-forth of good conversation.